 Selecta Biosciences, Inc., or the Company, was incorporated in Delaware on December 10, 2007, and is based in Watertown, Massachusetts.
-The Company is a clinical-stage biotechnology company leveraging the Company's ImmTOR[®] platform to develop tolerogenic therapies that selectively mitigate unwanted immune responses.
+The Company is a clinical-stage biotechnology company leveraging the Company's ImmTOR® platform to develop tolerogenic therapies that selectively mitigate unwanted immune responses.
 With a proven ability to induce tolerance to highly immunogenic proteins, the Company believes ImmTOR has the potential to amplify the efficacy of biologic therapies, including redosing of life-saving gene therapies, as well as restore the body's natural self-tolerance in autoimmune diseases.
 The Company has several proprietary and partnered programs in its pipeline focused on enzyme therapies, gene therapies, and autoimmune diseases.

 In April 2023, in light of current market conditions, the Company's Board of Directors, or the Board, took steps to extend cash runway by pausing further development of SEL-302 for the treatment of methylmalonic acidemia, or MMA, and conducting a targeted headcount reduction of approximately 25%.
-The Company intends to continue evaluating its development programs and operating expenses on an ongoing basis.
-As part of this ongoing evaluation, the Company may also seek collaboration partners for one or more of its development programs.
-In particular, the Company plans to prioritize the Company's support of its collaboration with Swedish Orphan Biovitrum AB (publ.), or Sobi, for SEL-212, the development of ImmTOR-IL for diseases of the liver and the Company's support of its collaboration with Astellas Gene Therapies, or Astellas, for Xork.
+On August 17, 2023, the Company announced additional steps to extend cash runway and maximize value for stockholders by continuing to prioritize development of SEL-212 and support of its collaboration with Astellas Gene Therapies, or Astellas, for Xork, and pausing further development of all of the Company's other clinical and preclinical product candidates that it is no longer actively advancing.
+The Company intends to seek collaboration partners for the assets in the development programs that it is no longer actively advancing.